antivirusakash/nutriscan-documentation/docs/guide/monika.md

 - Advice on meeting dietary goals
 - Analysis of your meal choices
 - Guidance for specific health conditions
-- Recipe and meal planning suggestions
+- Recipe and diet planning suggestions
 - General nutrition education and concepts
 - Comparisons between different foods
 - Explanations of nutritional terms and metrics